Investment approvals

 Will your project involve foreign investors?
 Unanswered

-Will your project employ foreign workers?
+Will your project involve Australia’s critical infrastructure assets?
 Unanswered

 Location